 After graduating I applied to Randolph Hill Nursing Homes and was pleased to join the Bank Staff team.
 At this time I was also pregnant with my second child so the flexible hours and shifts suited my needs perfectly.

-Coming from a foreign country, it can take a while to learn new systems in new environments and build confidence but I have always been encouraged by Randolph Hill to ask questions and continue to train and develop, all with the support of the team and management around me.
-I never tire of learning and I have found here that everyone has an equal opportunity to develop their skills and work towards goals.
+Coming from a foreign country, it can take a while to learn new systems in new environments and build confidence.
+However, I have always been encouraged by Randolph Hill to ask questions and continue to train and develop, all with the support of the team and management around me.
+I never tire of learning and have found here that everyone has an equal opportunity to develop their skills and work towards goals.

 At Randolph Hill, I continued to develop my knowledge in many areas including wound management, catheterisation, ear syringing and palliative care.
 I have become quite the specialist in wound management.
 On one occasion, a resident had presented with a severe infection in her leg and the medical advice was to amputate.
 It is one of my proudest achievements that I successfully treated the wound over a period of time for it to heal completely.